Will “Six Strikes” Affect Usenet?

 President Obama is unlikely to veto SOPA, if it passes, because he gets millions in contributions from Hollywood.
 See this page.

 Does your congressman support or oppose SOPA?
-See this page.

 Will Google, Facebook, and Twitter go offline to protest SOPA?
 This page says that they are discussing it.